dougwollison/quickstart/readme.txt

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/quickstart/releases) for this project.**

 = 1.10.0 =
 Added term meta data support, along with custom fields for terms (as well as users); as such, the order manager feature now works for posts and terms.
 New wpedit helper now available, for inserting "Edit This" buttons onto the front end.
-Also added specialized handling of "hidden" input type, blanket "all" option available for load_helpers.
+Also added specialized handling of "hidden" input type, blanket "all" option available for load_helpers, and hide_comments now forcibly disables comments and pings on everything.
 Numerous but fixes, internal structure enhancements, and some additional utilities have been added as well.

 = 1.9.2 =
 Bug fixes; relabel_posts issues, added jquery-ui-sortable dependency for qs-helpers.js, fixed arguments list for Template::ga_code().